-The RESTService utility provides the following functions during communications.
+The RESTService utility provides functions during communications for authentication, handling responses, and user language.

 Authentication

 Authentication of the user is handled transparently by the RESTService utility.
 After a user is authenticated, the REST APIs automatically send the needed 'credentials', that is, the authentication cookies, with each request.
 For information about how authentication is handled for REST, see Cúram REST API security.